1jour1vin

 About the wine:

 Aromas of strawberries, oranges, and nutmeg, followed by a fresh, fruity, and medium-bodied palate.
-Lots of juicy fruit.
-Enjoy now or celller.
+Plenty of juicy fruit.
+Ready to drink now or can be cellared.

 Customer rating